-• Media Technology 3: Advanced Video Production 612603CW PREREQUISITE: Media Technology 2 with a recommended 75 or higher and/or permission from instructor.
+• Media Technology 4: Advanced Video Production 612704CW PREREQUISITE: Media Technology 3 with a recommended 75 or higher and/or permission from instructor.

+Media Technology 4 is the final course in the Media Technology program.
+In this course, students are expected to demonstrate mastery of media production skill sets and consistently apply these skills to their projects.
+Students will work independently and collaboratively to produce advanced projects with industry-standard software, equipment, and emerging technologies.
+This course may incorporate work-based learning.
+Students are expected to finalize professional materials for entry-level employment in media industries including earned industry-recognized certifications.
 This advanced video editing-media technology class is geared towards the self-motivated student that wants to build on their existing Adobe Premiere Pro skills and attain certification.
 Students in this class will continue to develop and enhance their video production skills and will have the opportunity to incorporate other Adobe suite applications into their workflow.
 Throughout the semester, students will seek out community, district, and home high school video projects.
-These projects include but are not limited to: documentaries, PSA's (Public Service Announcements), community leader interviews, social media videos, sports highlights, and more.
+These projects include but are not limited to: documentaries, PSAs (Public Service Announcements), community leader interviews, social media videos, sports highlights, and more.
 Students must be willing to write scripts, shoot video outside of school hours, carry heavy field production equipment and record scenes outside regardless of the weather.
 By the end of this course, students will have created quality video projects to be included in their pre-professional portfolios.